burakyvs/PythonXoXGame/README.md

 # xoxgame
-XoX Game with Python, made in 2017.
+XoX Game with Python Tkinter, made in 2017.